joostmeijles/xc9-k8s/k8s/README.md

 ## Add automatic TLS certificates
 The preferred way is to use cert-manager.
 It however currently does not fully support `nodeSelector` and thus does not work in hybrid cluster, e.g. like we have with a Linux and Windows node.

-The legacy and workaround is to use `kube-lego`:
+The legacy way and workaround is to use `kube-lego`:
 ```
 PS> helm install --name kube-lego --set config.LEGO_EMAIL=joost@meijl.es --set config.LEGO_URL=https://acme-v01.api.letsencrypt.org/directory --set nodeSelector."beta\.kubernetes\.io\/os"=linux --set rbac.create=true stable/kube-lego
 ```